Boo-Boo’s Story

 Other Soft Food Options for Cats with Mouth Pain

-If your cat is dealing with dental issues, swelling, or recovering from a vet visit, here are some other foods to try:
+If your cat is dealing with dental issues, swelling, or recovering from a vet visit, here are some additional foods to try:

-Lickable treats – like Churu or a gravy meal topper.
+- Lickable treats: Like Churu or a gravy-style meal topper

-Plain meat baby food – chicken, turkey, or beef with no onions/garlic.
+- Plain meat baby food: Chicken, turkey, or beef with no onions or garlic

-Shredded poached chicken/turkey – moistened with water, gravy, or bone broth.
+- Shredded poached chicken or turkey: Moistened with water, gravy, or bone broth

 The Takeaway

 With the right food adjustments, even a sore mouth doesn’t have to mean skipped meals.
-Boo-Boo is proof that a little creativity — and some extra TLC — can keep your cat nourished and happy while they heal.
+Boo-Boo is proof that a little creativity, and some extra TLC, can keep your cat nourished and comfortable while they heal.

 Cat Mouth Care Cheat Sheet